European & Asian Handicap Betting Explained

-Loses: The game ended a 0-0 draw, however we bet on Arsenal -1.
+Loses: The game ended a 0-0 draw, but we bet on Arsenal -1.
 So we have to take one away from their score leaving us with Arsenal -1 - 0 Nottingham.
 Arsenal did not win, so we lose.

 Arsenal 1 - 0 Nottingham

-Loses: The game ended 1-0 to Arsenal, however we bet on Arsenal -1.
+Loses: The game ended 1-0 to Arsenal, but we bet on Arsenal -1.
 So we have to take one away from their score leaving us with Arsenal 0 - 0 Nottingham.
 Arsenal did not win, so we lose.

 Arsenal 2 - 0 Nottingham

-Win: The game ended 2-0 to Arsenal, however we bet on Arsenal -1.
+Win: The game ended 2-0 to Arsenal, but we bet on Arsenal -1.
 So we have to take one away from their score leaving us with Arsenal 1 - 0 Nottingham.
 Arsenal win using the updated score, so our bet wins!

 Arsenal 2 - 1 Nottingham

-Lose: The game ended 2-1 to Arsenal, however we bet on Arsenal -1.
+Lose: The game ended 2-1 to Arsenal, but we bet on Arsenal -1.
 So we have to take one away from their score leaving us with Arsenal 1 - 1 Nottingham.
 This is a draw, so our bet loses!